benfred/venn.js/README.md

 var chart = venn.VennDiagram()
 d3.select("#venn").datum(sets).call(chart);
 ```

 [View this example ](http://benfred.github.io/venn.js/examples/simple.html)

 ##### Changing the Style

-The style of the Venn Diagram can be customized by using D3 after the diagram has been drawn.
-For isntance to draw a Venn Diagram with white text and a darker fill:
+The style of the Venn Diagram can be customized by using D3 after the diagram
+has been drawn.
+For instance to draw a Venn Diagram with white text and a darker fill:

 ```javascript
 var chart = venn.VennDiagram()